ARC-Encoder: learning compressed text representations for large language models: Method

 \subsection{Training}

 \paragraph{Base pretraining.} Memory tokens \citep{ge2024incontextautoencodercontextcompression} show the importance of the reconstruction task when training the model to create easily decompressible continuous representations.
 However, pure reconstruction is easier than compressing contexts for downstream tasks.
-In fact, with proper training, our auto-encoder architecture achieves near-perfect reconstruction at a $ \times$ pooling factor on relatively short sequences (up to around $128$ tokens).
+In fact, with proper training, our auto-encoder architecture achieves near-perfect reconstruction at a $16 \times$ pooling factor on relatively short sequences (up to around $128$ tokens).
 Unfortunately, these compressed representations cannot be well exploited by the decoder on downstream tasks, as the model tends to regurgitate the entire context, instead of extracting pertinent information from it.
 Thus, we consider a second pretraining task, continuation, which is better aligned with inference-time behavior.
 It consists in replacing subsequences of natural text by their compressed representations, and to teacher-force the continuation immediately following compressed segments.
 We alternate between these two pretraining tasks as summarized in Fig.~\ref{fig:training_tasks}, and use the standard cross-entropy loss.
 Additionally, we append special learned tokens \texttt{<Cont>} and \texttt{<Rec>} after each compressed sequence.
-The two special tokens are crucial to specify the task during pretraining and enable good downstream results.
+The two special tokens specify the task (reconstruction or continuation) during training as shown in Fig.~\ref{fig:training_tasks} and enable good downstream results.

 \myparag{Fine-Tuning.} After pretraining, our \modelname{} can be flexibly adapted to a range of specific tasks.
 In particular, it can be used to condition a frozen decoder on task-specific inputs, allowing task specialization without modifying the decoder itself.
 To preserve the decoder’s few-shot capabilities, we optionally include a small number of in-context examples in the continuation objective--interleaving compressed documents, full-text queries and answers--following a structured prompt template described in Appendix \ref{training_details}.
 To compute the loss, we mask all tokens except the ones that continue the last compressed sequence, corresponding to the final answer in a few-shot setting.
 This design encourages generalization and preserves ICL possibilities at inference time with every document being compressed.
 Furthermore, we demonstrate that zero-shot abilities of instruct decoders can also be preserved; it simply requires to use a different pretraining and fine-tuning template.
 Once pretrained, \modelname{} can be fine-tuned to master in-context learning, long context understanding, or other downstream tasks.
 The pooling factor between the two training stages can be changed.
 It leads to improved models when pretraining with a higher factor than for fine-tuning, see Appendix \ref{sec:comp_rate}.
 We remind that only the encoder is fine-tuned, and that the decoder is unchanged.